Annesley Bridge: History

 Building of the original bridge commenced in 1792 by aristocrat Richard Annesley, and opened to the public in 1797.
 A decorative silver trowel given to him during the opening ceremony was later auctioned and displayed in the Dublin Civic Museum.
+Around 1880, the bridge was the end of the line for horse trams, which were later replaced with trams that ran up Annesley Bridge Road towards Clontarf and beyond.

 During the Rising of 1916, the bridge became the location and namesake of the Battle of Annesley Bridge.
+A plaque was erected in 2016 by Dublin City Council nearby at Annesley Place to commemorate the battle.

-Ten years later in 1926, the original bridge was demolished and rebuilt as the structure that stands today.
+Ten years later in 1926, the original bridge was demolished, rebuilt and widened as the structure that stands today.
+The bridge now incorporates cycle lanes on both sides as part of the Clontarf to City Centre Project (C2CC).